abtion/guidelines/career/software_engineer_ladder.md

 complex technical challenges across multiple axes without guidance.
 Your technical decisions are always guided by data and based on the highest value for all relevant parties.
 Your contributions are based on several years of experience where you had the chance to see the long-term effects on solutions you've designed and built.
 Product managers can rely on you when estimating the scale of a larger product, and your track record of turning big challenges into successes is apparent to the entire organization.
+Although relevant experience varies significantly, engineers have around 6 years of experience when reaching this level.

 #### Impactful
 - [ ] Partners with project managers and designers to drive technical decisions based on the highest output for all parties' needs.